magento/merchdocs/src/cms/page-builder-workspace.md

 ### Show the toolbox

-Hover over the container and choose an option from the toolbox.
+Hover over the container to display the toolbox and choose an option.

 ![]({% link images/images-ee/page-builder-tutorial1-row-toolbox.png %}){: .zoom}
 _Row toolbox options_